NewCenturyParty/21st_Century_Act/21st_Century_Act/06_Part_VI_The_PostMonarchy_Head_of_State.md

 (1) For the limited purpose of ensuring continuity, the Governor in Council may, on the recommendation of the Minister of Justice, make regulations:

-(2) Designating the office or body that performs any formal function previously performed by the Governor General or Monarch;
+    (a) Designating the office or body that performs any formal function previously performed by the Governor General or Monarch;

-(2) Prescribing interim styles of cause, titles, seals, and forms; and
+    (b) Prescribing interim styles of cause, titles, seals, and forms; and

-(3) Prescribing the new styles or names of Crown corporations and other federal bodies, following co-development with the Future Stewards under this Part.
+    (c) Prescribing the new styles or names of Crown corporations and other federal bodies, following co-development with the Future Stewards under this Part.

-(4) A regulation under this section may prescribe a default style of cause for criminal proceedings and civil matters involving the State of Canada.
+(2) A regulation under this section may prescribe a default style of cause for criminal proceedings and civil matters involving the State of Canada.

-(5) Regulations made under this section are transitional and cease to have effect on the earlier of (a) their replacement by Act of Parliament, or (b) the date specified in the regulation, which shall be no later than 36 months after this Title comes into force.
+(3) Regulations made under this section are transitional and cease to have effect on the earlier of (a) their replacement by Act of Parliament, or (b) the date specified in the regulation, which shall be no later than 36 months after this Title comes into force.

 ### Section 170: Co-Development of Permanent Names and Symbols